-As automation rolls into the industry, many companies are hoping the shortage won’t be a problem for too much longer.
-Although this is unlikely to happen for quite some time considering the current state of technology and the overall costs for operating a fleet of autonomous trucks is still only mildly appealing compared to human-driven trucks.
+As automation rolls into the industry, many companies hope the shortage won’t be a problem for much longer.
+Although this is unlikely for quite some time considering the volume of new drivers entering the industry and the overall costs to operate a fleet of autonomous trucks is still only mildly appealing compared to human-driven trucks.

-With an average salary of $55,000-$73,000 annually, it shouldn’t be a surprise to see driver demographics change over the coming years.
-More young people are likely to enter into the industry as trends glamorizing the nomad lifestyle become more mainstream.
+With an average salary of $55,000-$73,000 annually, it shouldn’t be surprising to see driver demographics change over the coming years.
+More young people are likely to enter the industry as trends glamorizing the nomad lifestyle become more mainstream.

 Estimates predict that the USA is about 80,000 drivers short of what it needs to ‘fill the gap’ caused by Covid-19.

 To alleviate the shortage, some states like New York are changing the age requirement for issuing Class-A CDLs to 18.
 This allows people who used to be limited to driving within state lines to drive anywhere in the country.

 Florida Governor, DeSantis awarded $3.2 million to FSCJ (Florida State College at Jacksonville) for the expansion of truck driver courses amid the shortage.
 “If you look in the state of Florida, 85% of the goods that ended up being delivered are delivered by truck.
 There is a big shortage of truck drivers throughout the United States in Florida,” DeSantis said.